pidhii/opium/README.md

 # Opium

 The subject of this project is developing an ultimate type system engine.
-Where *ultimate* stands for ability to solve a problem of assigning types for code units (expressions) of arbitrary code, infered from arbitrary programing language with whichever programing idioms it had chosen.
+Where *ultimate* stands for the ability to solve a problem of assigning types for code units (expressions) of arbitrary code, inferred from an arbitrary programming language with whichever programming idioms it had chosen.

-The inherent issue of solving the problem of type assignments is the raise of ambiguities.
-This is especially prevelent when the language exposes generic functions or alows for function name overloading.
+The inherent issue of solving the problem of type assignments is the rise of ambiguities.
+This is especially prevalent when the language exposes generic functions or allows for function name overloading.

 ## Implementation

-The typecheck is implemented over a symbolical computation system ([see below](#prolog-engine)), alowing to attack the problem in a strict logical/algebraic formalism.
+The typecheck is implemented over a symbolical computation system ([see below](#prolog-engine)), allowing to attack the problem in a strict logical/algebraic formalism.

 ### Prolog engine